An arrest warrant in Colorado gives police the authority to arrest a person and hold the person in custody. To obtain a warrant, police must

 - The judge who approved it, including their signature,

-- Limits on how the apprehension can be made that often specify where and when the warrant can be executed, and
+- Limits on how the apprehension can be made (such as where and when the warrant can be executed), and

-- Details on the amount of bail that will have to be posted.
+- Details on the amount of bail that you would have to post.

-Ideally, arrest warrants are supposed to identify the person to be arrested by their name.
-However, when the name is not known, the warrant has to make a clear description of the suspect.
-This description has to be clear enough for police to be reasonably certain they are arresting the right person.
+Ideally, arrest warrants are supposed to identify you by name.
+However, when your name is not known, the warrant has to make a clear enough description of you for police to be reasonably certain they are arresting the right person.1

 Seven of the most common grounds for Colorado judges issuing warrants include:

-- The police have probable cause to suspect the person of a crime, and the police submitted a sworn affidavit to the judge;
+- The police have probable cause to suspect you of a crime, and the police submitted a sworn affidavit to the judge;

 - FTA – Failure to appear at a required court hearing in a criminal case;